 - Gandhiji reached Champaran in 1917 accompanied by Babu Rajendra Prasad, Mazhar -ul-Huq, J.B.
-Kripalani, Mahadev Desai to conduct a detailed inquiry into the condition of the indigo peasants.peasant movements in india
+Kripalani, Mahadev Desai to conduct a detailed inquiry into the condition of the indigo peasants.

-- The baffeled district officials ordered him to leave, but he defied the order and invited trial and imprisonment.
+- The baffled district officials ordered him to leave, but he defied the order and invited trial and imprisonment.

-- The payment of wages was meager to the peasants, which was not sufficient to earn their livelihood.
+- The payment of wages was meager for the peasants, which was not sufficient to earn their livelihood.

 - The peasants of Champaran were living under miserable conditions and were suffering from abject poverty.

-- This led the Government to apoint an Enquiry Committee in June 1917, with M.Gandhiji as one of its members.
+- This led the Government to appoint an Enquiry Committee in June 1917, with M.Gandhiji as one of its members.

 The Bardoli Satyagraha (1928)

-- In surat district , the Bardoli taluk was the centre of this intensely politicised peasant movement.
+- In Surat district, the Bardoli taluk was the center of this intensely politicised peasant movement.

 - In the year 1925, the taluka of Bardoli suffered from heavy floods and severe famine which affected the crops very badly.
 This situation led the farmers to face great financial troubles.